About 10 years ago I was able to change my dad’s mind about tofu.

 - 2 green onions chopped

-- Meanwhile, make the Coconut Red Curry Sauce.
-Heat the coconut oil in a cast iron skillet over medium heat.
+Meanwhile, make the Coconut Red Curry Sauce.
+Heat the coconut oil in a cast-iron skillet over medium heat.
 Add ginger and garlic and sauté for 3 minutes until lightly brown and fragrant.
 Stir in the red curry paste.
 Add the remaining sauce ingredients and bring to a low simmer.
-Simmer for 10 minutes while preparing the tofu and vegetables to allow sauce to thicken slightly.
+Simmer for 10 minutes while preparing the tofu and vegetables to allow the sauce to thicken slightly.

 - In a separate skillet, heat 1 tablespoon coconut oil over medium-high.
 Cut tofu in 1" X 1/2" pieces then cut diagonally to create triangles.
 Add tofu to the hot oil and sauté for about 7 minutes, flipping once, until tofu is crispy and brown on both sides.
 Transfer to a paper towel to let excess oil absorb.